SruthiKorembathe/CICDImplementation/Home.md

 * [[Template REST API]]
 * [[Template JSON Models]]

+## Working with the wiki locally

+You can clone the wiki: it is a repo in GitHub.

+When you edit in the GitHub UI, commit message look like:

+> Updated Home (markdown)

 ## Adding images and screenshots

 I add images by editing with the GitHub UI for the wiki and pasting.